Table of Contents

 AppleID setup and configuration

-Signing into the App Store only is important.
-Signing into the App Store will not automatically sign into iCloud.
+Signing into the App Store app is important for being able to install Signal and perform app updates.
+Signing into the App Store app will not automatically sign into iCloud.
 Never sign into iCloud.

 You have two choices when it comes to managing your contacts list, calendars, and notes data.
 There are many pros and cons with these two options and will depend on your threat model, so please think very carefully about your operational security practices.